Sheriff’s deputy killed 2, went on the run before arrest, police say

 DUBLIN, Calif.
 (KRON) – A California sheriff’s deputy was on the run for 12 hours after he allegedly shot two people in their home Wednesday morning, according to Dublin police.

-It started when a man and woman were shot inside their home in Dublin, California.
+It started when a husband and wife were shot inside their home in Dublin, California.
 Someone called 911 at 12:45 a.m. and told emergency dispatchers that the gunman fled in a vehicle.

 Both victims, identified by police as a married couple, died at the crime scene.